kapawlak/128A_Remote/Site/lab3.md

 ::::::

-You have now collected some data for a basketball falling from the sixth floor of Broida!
+You have now colected some data for a basketball falling from the sixth floor of Broida!
 As mentioned above, three other balls were dropped from the same point at Broida.
-Rather than have you repeat the same data collection we have collected data for you using a software called Tracker.
+Rather than have you repeat the same data colection we have colected data for you using a software called Tracker.

 Tracker allows us to monitor the location of the ball at every frame of the video which happens once every 1/30 seconds.
 This method has two advantages.

 1. We are able to more precisely identify the location of the ball.
-2. We are able to collect many more data points.
+2. We are able to colect many more data points.

-Below is a short video demonstrating how the Tracker software was used to collect data for the four drops.
+Below is a short video demonstrating how the Tracker software was used to colect data for the four drops.

 :::Video
 <iframe width="560" height="315" src="https://www.youtube.com/embed/hvwjn3tAtqc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>